 2) Great for Replenishing Electrolytes

 A rigid workout demands next-level hydration especially if you exercise frequently.
 Pickle juice is your best bet if you’re looking for a perfect fluid to replenish your electrolyte levels after a good sweat session.
-Recent evidence also suggests that pickle juice is good to address muscle aches and cramps.
+Recent evidence also suggests that pickle juice is good for addressing muscle aches and cramps.
 It contains a healthy mix of sodium, potassium, water, and essential salts too.

 3) Boost Your Immunity